National Menorah: History

 In 1973 Rabbi Menachem M. Schneerson called for the public awareness of the festival of Hanukkah and encouraged the lighting of public menorahs.
 Although initially criticized by liberal Jewish organizations, Schneerson defended the campaign.

 In 1979, Abraham Shemtov of Chabad sought to erect a menorah on the White House lawn.
 Cecil D. Andrus, the Secretary of the Interior, initially denied Shemtov a permit to put a menorah on government property, saying it would violate the First Amendment.
 Stuart E. Eizenstat eventually settled the matter and a permit was granted.
+The menorah was designed, fabricated, and installed by the Art Display Company, a custom sign and awning firm founded in 1947.
+To this day, Art Display Co., still maintains and installs the menorah each year.

 That year, President Jimmy Carter lit the menorah and delivered brief remarks.
 Every president since has recognized Hanukkah with a special menorah-lighting.

 President Ronald Reagan is credited with naming it the National Menorah in a statement read during the menorah-lighting in Lafayette Park in 1982.

 As of 2013, the Menorah was 30 ft high, and rested on an elevated platform 2 ft high.
 The height of the hanukiah and platform are regulated by rabbinical law, which requires the menorah to be both visible (minimum height off the ground) and of a maximum height (a person must look upward but not uncomfortably so).